gatsbyjs/gatsby/docs/blog/2018-11-29-gatsby-analogy/index.md

 One question I hear sometimes is, “What does Gatsby do that I couldn’t do myself?”
 The basic answer, technically, is nothing.
 Here’s the caveat.

 Take Neo in the Matrix.
 (If you haven’t seen The Matrix, I’ll give enough context).
 In the movie, there’s a part where the character Neo has skills uploaded directly into his brain.
-When he wakes up, he utters, “I know Kung Fu”.
+When he wakes up, he utters, “I know kung fu”.

 ![Neo knows kung fu](./images/neo-kung-fu.gif)